samsquire/markupcontrol/README.md

 	* a list of abbreviations/substitutions that you commonly use
 	* a set of subjects, objects or predicates that you wish to refer to such as a product, a person or a company.

+# Dependency Tracking

+One file can have many different components or sections.
+You do not want to generate lots of files unnecessarily - especially if your documents contain element processors.
+MC has a `makefile` that ensures only modified pages or sections trigger re-generation.

+ * if an untyped section file has changed, the file can be `re-joined`
+ * if a typed section has changed, the file must be `re-processed` and `re-joined`
+ * if a MC file has changed, the file must be `re-extracted`.

 ## Named Sections